 - 1/2 cup milk

-- 10 can tomatoes and green chilies, drained
+- 10 ounce can tomatoes and green chiles, drained

 - 2 cups shredded cheddar jack cheese, divided